Opel Commodore: Commodore A (1967–1971)

 For the 1969 model year, the carryover 2.2-litre six was dropped and the optional 2-speed Powerglide automatic was abandoned in favor of Opel's new 3-speed automatic transmission.

 From September 1969, the base 2.5 L-engine was pumped up to 120 PS; at the same time, both remaining engines received hydraulic lifters for smoother running, a new exhaust system and six camshaft bearings.
 The handbrake lever was moved from its position under the dash to a location between the front seats and the fuel tank was enlarged from 55 to 70 litres.

 An even more sporty model than the GS, the Commodore GS/E, debuted in March 1970.
 It had a 2.5 L engine equipped with Bosch D-jetronic fuel injection system developing 150 PS, which gave the car a top speed of 197 km/h.
 The Commodore GS/E also had a career in motorsports, with a car prepared by Steinmetz.
 In April 1970 a Commodore with a detuned and carburetted 2.8 L-six giving 145 PS followed (GS 2800).

 156,330 Commodore As were built, including 2,574 GS and GS/E variants.

-The Commodore A "V body" platform was used by GM to produce other models in many markets, these include the Ranger sold in mainland Europe and also in South Africa together with the GM Opala which was built and sold in South America from 1968 through to 1992.
-The Opala has a very big following in South America.
-Their production commenced two years after the Commodore A debut in 1966.
+The Rekord C/Commodore A "V body" platform was used by GM to produce other models in many markets, these include the Ranger sold in mainland Europe and also in South Africa, as well as the GM Opala which was built and sold in South America from 1968 through to 1992.
+Ranger and Opala production commenced two years after the Commodore A's debut in 1966.

 Today the name Commodore is a name synonymous with GM Holden of Australia.
-However, that wasn't always the case.
-The first-generation Holden Commodore actually is equivalent to the third-generation Opel Commodore.
+However, that wasn't always the case: The first-generation Holden Commodore actually is equivalent to the third-generation Opel Commodore.